weecology/forecasting-course/content/en/syllabus/_index.md

 #### **Course Materials**

-1) All reading materials are made available through the [course website](https://weecology.github.io/forecasting-dynamics-course/).
-If you are off campus you may need to use the VPN to access some of them.
+1) All reading materials are made available through the [course website](https://course.naturecast.org/).
+If you are off campus you may need to use the UF VPN to access some of them.

-2)  Laptops: On class activity days, laptops will be required for class.
+2) Computers: Computers with R and Rstudio installed are required for the R-tutorial part of the course

 ### **UF Policies**